-- Initiate troubleshooting of technical difficulties with their computer before contacting instructor or IT (Tech Support).
+- Initiate troubleshooting of technical difficulties with their computer before contacting instructor or IT.
 This includes:

 - Taking a screenshot of the error

 - Trying different browsers

 - Clearing cache and cookies of each browser

 - Using "incognito" browser settings.

 - Update browser settings, including updating necessary plug-ins and turning on (and off) popups.

 - Download files and save files in various formats

-- Create and edit Word files
+- Create and edit PowerPoint and Excel files

-- Use their NFC email account to send communication using correct email use and protocol outlined in the Course Email Policy below.
+Use their NFC email account to send communication using correct email use and protocol outlined in the Course Email Policy below.

-- Be able to view various tutorial videos.